microsoft/InnerEye-DeepLearning/docs/self_supervised_models.md

 The code present in the SSL folder (link) allows you to train self-supervised models using [SimCLR](http://proceedings.mlr.press/v119/chen20j/chen20j.pdf) or [BYOL](https://proceedings.neurips.cc/paper/2020/file/f3ada80d5c4ee70142b17b8192b2958e-Paper.pdf).
-This code runs as a "bring-your-own-model" self-contained module (cf. doc add-link-here).
+This code runs as a " bring-your-own-model" self-contained module (cf. doc add-link-here).

 Here, we provide implementations for four datasets to get you kickstarted with self-supervised models: